-PREVIEW OF THE NEW TWO-MILLION DOLLAR GLASS-WALLED BUILDING AND SCULPTURE GARDEN of the Museum of Modern Art
+PREVIEW OF THE NEW TWO-MILLION DOLLAR GLASS-WALLED BUILDING AND SCULPTURE GARDEN of the Museum of Modern Art and to receive news of IMPORTANT CHANGES IN THE MUSEUM'S OFFICERS

 Present at the conference will be A. Conger Goodyear, Nelson A. Rockefeller, Mrs. John S. Sheppard and John Hay Whitney.